 Blaine is in high demand as an instructor of top bluegrass and country style fiddle classes, camps and workshops especially in the style of his mentor, Kenny Baker.
 He is available for online personal one-on-one instruction, Zoom Master Bluegrass Fiddle Workshops and other streaming live appearances online on Facebook and Instagram.
 Additional platforms will be added as they become available.
 Please sign up for updates on these appearances and learning opportunities, all online.

-Please contact Blaine directly via the contact page located in the dropdown options to discuss your private, public, or corporate event, as a solo or group.
+Please contact Blaine directly via email, firstname.lastname@example.org to discuss your private, public, or corporate event, as solo or group.